DISCLAIMER:

 She took his hand, relishing

-the warmth that filled her as their hands touched, their fingers entwined.
+the warmth that filled her as their hands touched and their fingers

 He led her deeper into the